-In my client workshops and online, I see people use them interchangeably, which is incorrect.
+In my client workshops and reading content online, I see people use them interchangeably, which is incorrect.
 So, let’s unpack this with the right definitions.

 Your Brand Narrative is the answer to Why you do what you do.
 It’s not about the What and How.
 As Simon Sinek aptly coined:“People don’t buy what you do.
 They buy why you do it.”